Be Part of the Winter Backpacking Team

-- Everyone is a learner trying to increase their skills.
+- Everyone is a learner trying to increase their skills and safety.

 - Be prepared for the same risks and take the same precautions you would take if you were backpacking alone in winter conditions.

 - Use a checklist and do a visual gear inspection before packing.

 - YOU are responsible for evaluating the weather, avalanche, and terrain conditions and managing the known and unknown risks you are accepting.